According to the National Fire Protection Association (NFPA), a structural fire is reported every 86 seconds in the United States.

 Clean the Exhaust Hood System

-Cleaning the exhaust hood system is essential to prevent fires because while you’re cooking, grease-laden vapors are pulled from your cooking appliances through your kitchen hood exhaust system.
+Cleaning the exhaust hood system is essential to prevent fires.
+Your cooking appliances pull grease-laden vapors through your kitchen hood exhaust system while you’re cooking.
 These vapors then travel into the ductwork, through your building, and to the exhaust fan, where they can safely exit the building.
-Fires can spread very quickly when cooktop flare-ups reach the hood filters or ducting if regular cleaning to remove grease accumulation isn’t adequately performed.
+Fires can spread very quickly when cooktop flare-ups reach the hood filters or ducting if regular cleaning to remove grease accumulation isn’t adequate.

 Reduce Grease in the Kitchen

 Grease buildup can easily ignite when exposed to the high heat commonly found in commercial kitchens.
-To minimize the likelihood of fires in the kitchen, regularly clean the areas that are exposed to grease and susceptible to buildup.
+To minimize the likelihood of fires in the kitchen, regularly clean the susceptible, grease-exposed areas.
 This includes, but isn’t limited to: walls, stovetops, counters, grills, convection ovens, broilers, and fryers.

 In case of a fire